Non-Functional Testing: A Complete Handbook for Developers

 Suited for: Automation and manual testing

 Acceptance tests are tests designed to verify that the software meets all the necessary business requirements.
-Unlike functional tests, this type of tests requires the entire application to be up and running, not just a few components.
+Unlike functional tests, this type of test requires the entire application to be up and running, not just a few components.

 Suited for: Automation testing

-Performances tests are designed to see how the software responds when put under heavy loading and stress tests.
+Performance tests are designed to see how the software responds when put under heavy loading and stress tests.
 They’re designed to push the limits of the software and test for worst-case scenarios – such as sudden crashes – so that the development team can rectify such issues before launch.
-Performance testing also involves seeing where the software can be optimized, so as to improve aspects like loading times, speed, and response times to user actions.
+Performance testing also involves seeing where the software can be optimized so as to improve aspects like loading times, speed, and response times to user actions.

 Suited for: Automation testing